Devonport railway station: Signalling

 The station was initially controlled by disc-and-crossbar signals controlled locally.
 The first signal box opened on 9 November 1877, a 20-lever box with semaphore signals, but it was extended in about 1892 to 29 levers to accommodate the new goods yard at Valletort Road.

 The signal box was replaced by a new one in October 1899 when the line was doubled to Keyham.
 It closed on 26 November 1960 since when multiple-aspect signals have been controlled by the panel signal box at Plymouth railway station.

 Community railway

 The railway from Plymouth to Gunnislake is designated as a community railway and is supported by marketing provided by the Devon and Cornwall Rail Partnership.
-The line is promoted under the "Tamar Valley Line" name.
-The Lounge pub near Devonport station takes part in the Tamar Valley Line rail ale trail which is designed to promote the use of the line.
-The line is also part of the Dartmoor Sunday Rover network of integrated bus and rail routes.
+The line is promoted as the 'Tamar Valley Line'.